arlesniak/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 In this context, we opted for ``torch.distributed.rpc`` over alternatives such as gRPC because PyTorch RPC inherently comprehends tensor-type data.
 Unlike some other RPC methods like gRPC, which require the serialization or digitization of JSON or other user data into tensor types, using this method helps avoid additional serialization/digitization overhead during loss backward for gradient communication.

-The DDP group is initialzied in a standard way in the main training script.
+The DDP group is initialized in a standard way in the main training script.

 .. code-block:: python